-- 5.1.1 All applicable requirements in Section 3, General Safety Requirements, shall apply to this section. - 5.1.2 When the National Traffic and Motor Vehicle Safety Act, state laws, or other regulatory bodies have jurisdiction over the use and operation of motor vehicles, mobile equipment, machinery and/or specialized equipment, laws, acts, and regulations shall be followed. - 5.1.3 Inspections intended for the safety of workers and operators riding on or in motor vehicles or equipment shall be performed prior to workers and/or operators using the units. - 5.1.4 When an inspection or maintenance reveals a defect that would affect the safe operation of the unit, the unit shall be removed from service until repairs have been made. - 5.1.5 Maintenance of units shall only be performed by employer-authorized personnel. - 5.1.6 If the operator's view of a hazard is obstructed, a closer inspection of the area shall be performed, when it is safe to do so, before moving the unit. - 5.1.7 Hazards found in a prejob walk-through that cannot be removed shall be flagged, marked, or otherwise identified.
-The operator shall be made aware of such hazards prior to proceeding.
+5.1.1-All applicable requirements in Section 3, General Safety Requirements, shall apply to this section.

+- 5.1.2 Pre- When the National Traffic and post-trip inspections shall be performed on all Motor Vehicle Safety Act, state laws, or other regulatory bodies have jurisdiction over the use and operation of motor vehicles, mobile equipment, machinery and/or specialized equipment, laws, acts, and regulations shall be followed. - 5.1.3 Inspections and operational checks intended for the safety of workers and operators riding on or in motor vehicles or equipment shall be performed in accordance with applicable Federal Motor Carrier Safety Regulations (FMCSR), and state and local requirements. prior to workers and/or operators using the units. - 5.1.2.1 If.4 When an inspection or maintenance reveals a defect that couldwould affect the safe operation of the equipment unit, the equipment unit shall be removed from service.
+To prevent operating the equipment prior to repairs, the defects shall be documented and documentation made visible for other operators.
+The until repairs have been made. - 5.1.5 Maintenance of units shall only be performed by employer-authorized personnel. - 5.1.6 If the operator's view of a hazard is obstructed, a closer inspection record shall not be removed until the repairs have been made and the equipment of the area shall be performed, when it is safe to usedo so, before moving the unit. - 5.1.3 When the operators' view of hazards may be obstructed, 5.1.7 Hazards found in a prejob walk-through inspections of the area where equipment will travel shall be performed.
+If hazards that cannot be removed, the hazards shall be flagged, marked, or otherwise identified, and the.
+The operator shall be made aware of the such hazards prior to proceeding.
+If a written pre-job briefing exists for the work being completed, identified hazards shall be documented.